CLI Overview

 These options are available for all commands and affect the overall behavior of the tool:

 --config-file, -c PATHPath to the idf-ci config file.
-Use this to specify a custom configuration file location instead of the default
+Use this to specify a custom configuration file instead of the default

 .idf_ci.toml.idf-ci --config-file /path/to/custom.toml build run